essans/RasPi/docs/source/readthedocs.rst

 Creation of this documentation
 ==============================
-This section documents the documentation creation process.
+This section documents the creation and maintenance of this "read the docs" repository.

 Prerequisites